The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 Problem 1: “It works now, it’ll work at 2X.”

-No. Linear scaling assumes no dependencies.
-Reality has dependencies everywhere.
+Why it fails: Linear scaling assumes no dependencies; reality has dependencies everywhere.

 Problem 2: “I’ll just work harder.”

-I tried working 70-hour weeks.
-Still couldn’t keep up.
-System design problem, not effort problem.
+What happened: I tried working 70-hour weeks and still couldn’t keep up—it was a system design problem, not an effort problem.

 Problem 3: “I’ll hire someone to help.”

-Helps if the system is delegatable.
-Doesn’t help if the system requires you.
+Why it fails: Helps if the system is delegatable; doesn’t help if the system requires you.

-I hired a contractor.
-Still broke because only I could do kickoffs, QA, and client communication.
+What happened: I hired a contractor, still broke because only I could do kickoffs, QA, and client communication.

 Problem 4: “We’ll figure it out as we grow.”

-By then, clients are angry, and systems are breaking.
+Why it fails: By then, clients are angry and systems are breaking.

-Figured it out after losing 2 clients and $55K.
-Should’ve figured it out before scaling.
+What happened: I only figured it out after losing 2 clients and $55K instead of doing the work before scaling.

 Immediate changes (after crisis):